LearnCIOT/LearnCIOT.github.io/content/ch4/_index.en.md

 # 4. Time Series Data Analysis

-In this topic, we will introduce time series data analysis methods for IoT data.
-We will develop the following three units for a more in-depth exploration by using the Civil IoT Taiwan Data Service Platform.
+In this section, we'll explore methods for analyzing time series data from Internet of Things (IoT) devices.
+We're going to delve into three detailed units, utilizing the Civil IoT Taiwan Data Service Platform for a deeper understanding.

 {{% children description="true" %}}